BabisSt/JavaProjects/README.md

-# Book REST API
+# Java Projects Collection 📦

-> **Note:** This repository contains multiple Java projects.
+> **Note:** This repository contains multiple Java and Spring Boot projects.
 > The **Book REST API** project is located in the `endpoint` folder.
-> Each project has its own folder and README file.
+> Each project has its own directory and focuses on different backend concepts.

-This is a Java Spring Boot REST API project for managing books with full CRUD operations (Create, Read, Update, Delete).
+---

-## Highlights
+## 📁 Projects Overview

-- Uses an in-memory H2 database for easy setup and testing.
-- Leverages Spring Data JPA’s `JpaRepository` for streamlined data access and repository management.
-- Simple and clean REST endpoints to manage book resources.
+### 📘 `endpoint` – Book REST API
+A fully-featured RESTful API built with Spring Boot for managing books.

+**Highlights:**
+- Java 21, Spring Boot, Spring Security, H2 DB
+- Full CRUD for books
-- **Spring Security integration** with HTTP Basic Authentication and role-based access control.
+- **Role-based access control** using HTTP Basic Auth
-- Method-level security using `@PreAuthorize` annotations.
+- **Method-level security** with `@PreAuthorize`
-- **DTOs (Data Transfer Objects)** used to decouple internal Book entities from API responses.
+- Clean **DTO layer** to expose only necessary data

+🧪 Example Users:
+- `admin` / `adminpass` → role: `ADMIN`
+- `user` / `password` → role: `USER`

+🔒 Access Control:
+- `GET` → accessible to all authenticated users
+- `POST`, `PUT`, `DELETE` → restricted to admins

+---

+### ✅ `taskManager`
+A simple desktop application built with JavaFX that allows users to manage tasks by category, priority, and due date.
+Tasks are saved persistently in a JSON file.

 ## Features

+- Add new tasks with:
+  - Name
+  - Category (Work, Shopping, Personal, Fitness)
+  - Priority (High, Medium, Low)
+  - Due date (with date picker)
+- Task categories are visually grouped.
+- JSON-based task storage.
+- Predefined tasks are generated on the first launch.
+- Simple and clean UI with JavaFX.

+## Project Structure

+- `Main.java`: The main entry point for the JavaFX application.
+- `Task.java`: Data class for individual tasks (not shown here).
+- `Category.java`: Enum for task categories (not shown here).
+- `Priority.java`: Enum for task priorities (not shown here).
+- `tasks.json`: File where tasks are saved persistently.

+---

+### 📝 `toDo-Lists`
+A simple command-line To-Do List application written in Java.
+Users can add tasks, mark them as done, delete them, and view all tasks with their completion status.

+## 📦 Features

-- Create new books _(admin only)_
+- Add new tasks
-- Retrieve all books or individual books by ID _(any authenticated user)_
-- Update existing books _(admin only)_
+- Mark tasks as completed
-- Delete books by ID _(admin only)_
+- Delete tasks

-## Technologies Used
+- Display task list with status

+---

+## 🧰 Common Tech Stack

-- Java 21
+- Java 17–21
 - Spring Boot
-- Spring Data JPA
+- Spring Data JPA / Hibernate
 - Spring Security
-- H2 Database (in-memory)
+- H2 / MySQL
 - Maven

-## Security Configuration

-The app uses **Spring Security** with the following setup:

-- **Authentication**: In-memory users
-  - `user` / `password` → Role: `USER`
-  - `admin` / `adminpass` → Role: `ADMIN`
-- **Authorization**:
+- JavaFX
-  - All `/books/**` endpoints require authentication.
-  - Only users with `ADMIN` role can perform POST, PUT, or DELETE operations.
-  - `@PreAuthorize` is enabled for method-level access control.
-- **HTTP Basic Authentication**: Used for simplicity.
-- **CSRF Protection**: Disabled for testing purposes (should be enabled in production).

-## DTO Layer

-The project introduces **DTOs (Data Transfer Objects)** to:

-- Prevent direct exposure of internal JPA entity structures.
-- Provide clean and consistent response models for the API.
-- Enable better separation of concerns between persistence and API layers.

-The `BookDTO` class includes only essential fields such as ISDN, title, and author to simplify data returned to the client and avoid exposing sensitive or irrelevant fields.
+- Jackson (for JSON serialization/deserialization)